igniterealtime/Smack/documentation/extensions/caps.md

 **Description**

-Entity Capabilities is a XMPP Protocol extension, which, in order to minimize network impact, caches the capabilities of XMPP entities.
+Entity Capabilities is an XMPP Protocol extension, which, in order to minimize network impact, caches the capabilities of XMPP entities.
 Those capabilities are determined with the help of the Service Discovery Protocol ([XEP-0030](http://xmpp.org/extensions/xep-0030.html)).